jillesvangurp/es-kotlin-client/PITCHME.md

-# ES Kotlin Wrapper
+# Kotlin Wrapper
 ## for the Elasticsearch Highlevel REST Client for Java
+### Jilles van Gurp

 ---
+# Overview

 - brief history of me & ES
-- why
-- how
-- demo

 ---
+# Elasticsearch

+- You know, for search.
+- JSON Document store
+- Search, aggregations, did you mean, etc.
+- REST based API
+- Lots of API clients for different languages

+---
+#
 - Es < 5.x
   - No http client for java
   - Talk to ES by firing up a cluster node inside your application